pretix/pretix-docs/docs/topics/products.md

 ![](../assets/screens/products/seasontickets_orgsettings1.png "Season tickets organizer settings 1")

 After doing so, a new menu item "Customer accounts" will also show up in the main menu of your organizer account on the left.
-Open it's menu and click on "Membership types".
-Then, select to "create a new membership type".
+Open its menu and click "Membership types".
+Then, select "create a new membership type".

 You can name the membership type in a way that clearly explains where it is valid, e.g. "season pass main location" or "season pass all locations".
 There are a few details you can configure on this page, such as whether the season pass can be used by multiple different persons, or if the season pass can be used for multiple tickets for the same time slot.